More than ever, I see my peers excelling in television, film, music and beyond.

 So I started reading their posts.
 Trying out their strategies.
 And somehow, I am coming to terms with my life as it unfolds.

 I’m still looking for more fulfillment creatively, socially, internally.
 But I’m learning to focus that energy more productively, into my conversations, my experiences, my writing.

 I do think we need to make some changes in how we raise our young people.
 I highly agree with this advice from Cal Newport:

 We need a more nuanced conversation surrounding the quest for a compelling career, a good phrase for describing those tough first years on a job where you grind away at building up skills while being shoveled less-than-inspiring entry-level work.
 This tough skill-building phase can provide the foundation for a wonderful career, but in this common scenario the “follow your passion” dogma would tell you that this work is not immediately enjoyable and therefore is not your passion.
 We need a deeper way to discuss the value of this early period in a long working life.

 Until we reach that point, though, 20-somethings will have to adjust our perspectives on our own.
 And, if I can do it, I know you can, too.

 So if you’re feeling like your past illusions are shattered, allow yourself some time to wallow.
 Listen to Radiohead’s “Creep” twenty-five times.
 Reread Catcher in the Rye; you’ll find it resonate in new ways since high school.
-Society discourages us from feeling sorry for ourselves, but I say it’s okay to take a few private moments to deal with what I’m told are emotions many of us naturally experience over the course of our lives.
+Society discourages us from feeling sorry for ourselves, but I think it’s okay, and vital, to take a few private moments to deal with what I’m told are emotions we naturally experience over the course of our lives.

 Then pick yourself up.
 Look to these smart, compassionate mentors.
 Learn to see the humor in your self-doubt.
 Channel that emotion into your work.